-Guide for the Application for the Foreign Students
+Guide for the Application for the Foreign Students staying in Japan

-Application Deadline: November 30, 2018

-Academic Year Start: April 1, 2019
+Application Deadline: January 10, 2019.
+Examinations and Interview: February 20, 2019.
+Academic Year Start: April 1, 2019.

 Graduate School of Agriculture SAGA UNIVERSITY

 Personal Information Use

 In accordance with enforcement of the Act on the Protection of Personal Information Held by Independent Administrative Agencies, personal information written on the application form submitted by applicants is utilized for educational purpose (including exemption of entrance and tuition fees, payment extension of entrance fee, and scholarship) as well as the selection of applicants by entrance examinations (including additional business such as statistical transaction).